 - Problems with attention, memory and organization

-No one is sure what causes schizophrenia, but your genetic makeup and brain chemistry probably play a role.
 Medicines can relieve many of the symptoms, but it can take several tries before you find the right drug.
 You can reduce relapses by staying on your medicine for as long as your doctor recommends.
 With treatment, many people improve enough to lead satisfying lives.
+Find additional resources to get help for yourself or someone you care about.